FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

     ![alt tag](./images/Step1.3.JPG)

-4. The same applies for the testbench files.
+4. The same applies to the testbench files.

     ![alt tag](./images/Step1.4.JPG)

-5. This screen allows to us to tailor our module to a certain architecture.
+5. This screen allows us to tailor our module to a certain architecture.
 Click the 3 dots in the 'Part Selection' area of the next window.
-From this window you can pick a specific FPGA or board.
-In this tutorial we be selecting a specific board to synthesise our module for.
+From this window, you can pick a specific FPGA or board.
+In this tutorial, we are selecting a specific board to synthesise our module for.
 It should be noted that Vivado 2018.3 does not contain an entry for the Ultra96 platform.
 However, when designing the modules, we found that it works fine by using the ZCU102 platform as they both use the same ZYNQ FPGA.

     ![alt tag](./images/Step1.5.JPG)

     We don't need to worry about any of the options in the clock section of the window.
-Obviously, you can choose a different name for your solution.
+You can choose a different name for your solution.
 6. The final thing to do is select the **Finish** button.
-7. From here right-click on source in the **Explorer** menu and select **New File...**.
+7. From here right-click on the source in the **Explorer** menu and select **New File...**.
 From here you navigate to the directory that contains the source files you want to import.
 The same goes for 'Test Bench' in the same **Explorer** menu.
 It should be noted that you should include any header files or test data that the module needs to be tested.

     ![alt tag](./images/Step1.7.JPG)

 8. You can view and modify the source code by opening the file from the **Source** directory.
-For the purposes of the tutorial, the source code will synthesise without modification.
+For this tutorial, the source code will synthesise without modification.
 The ['Misc'](#misc) section contains modifications that we made to source code, such that it would be compatible with the larger project.

     ![alt tag](./images/Step1.8.JPG)